 The University is committed to an inclusive policy-making process.
-This quarterly communication highlights new or significantly revised administrative policies recently posted for the campus community to offer feedback.
+This quarterly communication highlights new or significantly revised administrative policies currently posted for the campus community to offer feedback.
 Your comments and suggestions are invited through the dates specified by each policy.
 Following the review period, all feedback will be forwarded to the policy owner who will then consider any revisions to the final policy.